NHL puts off 2 days of playoff games amid injustice protests

 Blake, who is Black, was shot in the back seven times Sunday by police in Kenosha, Wisconsin.
 The shooting sparked protests, and led to the NHL being questioned for allowing its playoffs to proceed Wednesday, when numerous other leagues — starting with the NBA — postponed games.

-”We needed to make a stand, and I think this is the appropriate form of action,” Canucks captain Bo Horvat said. ”I couldn’t be proud or our group of guys to come up with this solution.”
+“We needed to make a stand, and I think this is the appropriate form of action,” Canucks captain Bo Horvat said.
+“I couldn’t be prouder of our group of guys to come up with this solution.”

 Shattenkirk texted Reaves upon learning the Golden Knights were preparing to not play, and was struck by the tough guy’s message.